Hacking Ourselves

 1. Identify the most prominent areas of "future hacking";

-2. Situate the most important debates regarding AI, IoT, and hacking;
+2. Situate the most important debates regarding IoT, mobile robotics, voting and hacking;

 3. Discuss alternative computing projects, so you can be the change you want to see in the world.